ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 - better able to deal with sparse error signals
 - easily parallelizable
 - tend to perform better that RL if state variable is hidden
+- CMA-ES works well for solution spaces up to a few thousand parameters

 **Cross entropy method**  [wikipedia](https://en.wikipedia.org/wiki/Cross-entropy_method)